saferpay/sndbx/texts/css_iframe.md

 + **Element ID:** Element ID should not be used because the ID used may change without notice.

-+ **Element Attribute:** Element attributes should not be used, because attributes (name, value, data-*, etc.) can change without notice.
++ **Element Attribute:** Element attributes should not be used, because attributes (name, value, data-\*, etc.) can change without notice.

 ## <a name="css-selector"></a> CSS Selectors

-As a principle, all CSS selectors for CSS1, CSS2 and CSS3 are supported.
+As a principle, all CSS selectors for CSS1, CSS2 and CSS3 are supported, depending on the used browser.

 ## <a name="css-info"></a> More Information

 + The CSS file that is referenced by the CssUrl parameter must be stored on a web server that supports HTTPS.

-+ Within the CSS file, graphics must be loaded via “HTTPS://”.
-Otherwise, a warning is displayed in the browser, such as: “[…] this page includes other resources which are not secure. […]".

 + When aiming for the PCI DSS SAQ-A compliance, you must set the **ContentSecurityEnabled** parameter inside the **Styling**-container to **true**.
 Furthermore, you have to consider the following things: